TomSemblanet/hello-world/README.md

 # hello-world
-This repository will help me to understand how GitHub works !
-Indeed, I actually do not know much about GitHub but this tool appears to be very usefull !
+This repository will help me to understand how GitHub works !\n Indeed, I actually do not know much about GitHub but this tool appears to be very usefull !